saalse/smart-sync-google-calendars/docs/setup-ui-based.md

 **Problem:** Events appearing multiple times in the target calendar.

 **Solutions:**
-1. The script has built-in duplicate prevention, but if you see duplicates:
+1. The script includes advanced duplicate prevention using `LockService` to handle concurrent executions.
-2. Check that you don't have multiple triggers for the same calendar (Triggers page)
+2. This prevents race conditions when multiple triggers fire simultaneously (e.g. adding multiple events quickly).
-3. Delete all events from the target calendar and run the sync once manually to reset
+3. If you still see duplicates, delete all events from the target calendar and run the sync once manually to reset.
-4. Don't create triggers until you've confirmed the sync works correctly with manual runs

 ### Wrong Event Times